Free UK Delivery

 • All tent poles

-• Guy lines to stabilize the tent
+• Guy lines to stabilise the tent

 • Enough tent pegs for the edge of the tent and the guy ropes